dart-lang/site-www/src/_guides/language/effective-dart/documentation.md

 int get checkedCount => ...
 {% endprettify %}

-### PREFER starting boolean variables or properties with "Whether" followed by noun or gerund phrases.
+### PREFER starting a boolean variable or property comment with "Whether" followed by a noun or gerund phrase.

 The doc comment should clarify the states this variable represents.
 This is true even for getters which may do calculation or other work.